-Small business loans for women owned businesses (WOB) are essentially the same as any other business loan.
+Small business loans for women owned businesses (WOB) are essentially the same as any other working capital loan.
 Lender approval will primarily be based on the fundamentals of your business, your personal credit, and your ability to repay the loan.
 That said, there are a number of loan programs and lenders that have made it a point to expand lending to women owned businesses.

 In this article, we’re going to discuss:

 - Small Business Loans for Women Owned Businesses